donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 ![alt text](https://github.com/donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/blob/master/screenshots/step4-aftercomplete.png?raw=true)

 ## Help
-Contributors are welcome to participate in enhancing the automate deployment e.g.
+Contributors are welcome to participate in this project to enhance the deployment scripts in order to achieve full automation e.g.
-  -- Interact with Google Console via command line (to grab username and password)
+  -- Interact with Google Console via command line (to obtain username and password)
   -- Accepting Google Cloud Platform Terms of Service via command line
-  -- Enhance the scripts to speed up the deployment time
+  -- Optimze the scripts to speed up the deployment time
   -- Others

 ## Credit